 While the United States enjoys one of the safest food supplies in the world, the Centers for Disease Control estimates that 1 in 6 people gets sick from a foodborne illness each year, with fresh produce accounting for nearly half of these illnesses.
-Produce encounters many opportunities for microbial contamination with fecal pathogens during growing, harvest, and distribution, whether through direct exposure to manure or through contact with contaminated water, soil, containers, equipment, or workers’ hands.
+Produce encounters many opportunities for microbial contamination with fecal pathogens during growing, harvest, and distribution, whether through direct exposure to manure or through contact with contaminated water, soil, containers, equipment, or workers.
 Fresh produce is frequently eaten raw and so may not undergo heating or other processing that would kill pathogenic organisms.
 Preventing produce from coming into contact with these organisms is the best way to prevent foodborne illness related to fresh produce.

 Good agricultural practices, or GAPs, are those practices that help to reduce exposure of produce to disease-causing microbes.
-In New England, some buyers are requesting and, in some cases, requiring that growers become certified by a 3rd-party audit program to demonstrate that they are following GAPs.
+In New England, buyers are requesting and, in some cases, requiring that growers become certified by a 3rd-party audit program to demonstrate that they are following GAPs.
 These programs include the USDA’s GAP and Harmonized GAP audit programs, as well as state programs such as Commonwealth Quality (CQP) in Massachusetts.
 In 2011, the Food & Drug Administration passed the Food Safety Modernization Act (FSMA), which focuses on preventing rather than responding to contamination within the food supply.
 It consists of seven rules, including the Produce Safety Rule, which sets standards for the growing, harvesting, packing, and holding of produce for human consumption.
 Of the seven rules, the Produce Rule is the one most likely to impact fruit and vegetable growers.
-It became effective in January 2016; affected growers will need to be compliant with the rule between 2018 and 2020, depending on their annual gross income.
+It became effective in January 2016.
+Affected growers will need to be compliant with the rule between 2018 and 2020, depending on their annual gross income.
 FSMA’s Produce Rule is enforced at the state level, and each of the six New England states has their own enforcement models.
 Responsible agencies are listed below.
 Contact the agency in your state for more information on food safety regulations and best practices, and your responsibilities under FSMA:

 Connecticut: Connecticut Department of Agriculture